Meet our Community dogs

 Bale had so much more to offer alongside his best Buddy Harry that he now goes out into the Community to visit those that need some canine intervention.
 He never turns down a biscuit or the opportunity to earn one (or two)!
 He forms bonds quickly and enjoys being around people.
 He is full of life and a game of fetch always goes down well!

+Meet Grace.
+Grace is our emotional support dog, who’s main skill is providing deep pressure therapy, reducing anxieties, and providing relaxation.
 She loves to greet people and is always ready for a tummy tickle.
 Clients love Grace’s energy and her enthusiasm with the activities.
 She very quickly learns that she is engaging with the client and gives them her complete focus.

 He loves his role as a Community Dog as it involves being active, meeting lots of new people and visiting new places.

 Meet Arthur, our community Therapy dog.
 He is very calm and laid back but he can be cheeky!
 He will act on his own initiative during a session which helps to break down barriers and form a bond.
+He loves to learn new tasks, happily engaging in any game or activity with clients of all ages.
+He is particularly good at agility.
+This involves going over jumps, through tunnels and weaving through poles.

 Mabel is such a fun-loving, active dog, who is incredibly intelligent and has a brain that is on the go all of the time.
 She is a fast learner and finds great enjoyment in trick training.
 Once she has built a bond with you, she will seek you out for a good snuggle on the sofa and a belly rub.